Showing posts with label Joseph Pulver. Show all posts

 The main reason I didn’t give this a 4 ½ rating was because one of the stories was poetry.
 Poetry is an essential element in the play The King in Yellow, but I don’t like poetry and I don’t have to.

-I’ve included a large version of the cover as it is hard to see in the little one I include with most reviews.
+I’ve included a large version of the cover below as it is hard to see in the little one I include with most reviews.

 ★★★★☆